astrong97/CS4540ArtPrototype/README.md

 Extract contents to desired location (Desktop, Documents)

-open "prototype.html" to view the webpage on your web browser
+open "prototype.html" to view the webpage on your web browser (Chrome recommended)